deepcausality-rs/sites/web/content/en/blog/announcement-ultragraph-0-8.md

 members of the community.
 For more information, please visit lfaidata.foundation.

-The author and maintainer of the DeepCausality project, Marvin Hansen, is the director of Emet-Labs, a FinTech research company specializing in applying computational causality to financial markets.
+The author and maintainer of the DeepCausality project, Marvin Hansen, is the director of Emet-Labs, a FinTech research company specializing in applying advanced computational causality to financial markets.